 One option involves creating a business succession plan to codify what you want to happen to your business after you pass away.
 These plans may also provide protection in a sudden emergency and can even effectuate an eventual retirement.

-A Kernersville business succession planning lawyer could provide you with more information about how to protect your company.
-Local estate planning attorneys could explain the role that these documents play in probate court, as well as how they can protect your business against unforeseen circumstances.
+A Kernersville business succession planning lawyer could provide you with more information about how to protect your company, explain the role that these documents play in probate court, as well as how they can protect your business against unforeseen circumstances.
+At Apple Payne Law, our attorneys are dedicated to helping families navigate life’s important decisions.
+Let us help you secure your legacy.

 The purpose of having an estate plan is to retain control over one’s assets after death.
 Unfortunately, many business owners or stockholders do not realize that these holdings count as assets in probate court.
 As a result, a will or other testamentary document may not contain adequate provisions to dictate a business owner’s wishes for the aforementioned assets after their passing.
 In such a case, a probate court would potentially apply the intestacy rules under North Carolina General Statutes §29-15 leaving a company in shambles.